ballarat-hackerspace/association/rules-of-the-association.md

 **(3)** The Committee may, in writing, revoke a delegation wholly or in part.

-## Division 2—Composition of Committee and duties of members
+## Division 2-Composition of Committee and duties of members

 ### 44 Composition of Committee

-The Committee consists of—
+The Committee consists of-

   - (a) a President; and
   - (b) a Vice-President; and